Lee Kee Group: Metals testing and analysis

-Promet Metals Testing Laboratory (Promet) is qualified to conduct CS2 tests for construction industry, and a Sampler and Assayer (LSA) for pure zinc, aluminium and aluminium alloys.
+Promet Metals Testing Laboratory (Promet) is qualified to conduct CS2 tests for the construction industry and a Samsler and Assayer (LSA) for pure zinc, aluminium and aluminium alloys.

 Overseas business

 Lee Kee's overseas business network extends from Greater China to countries in The Belt and Road Initiative, with established sales centers in Shenzhen, Guangzhou, Wuxi, Taiwan, Singapore and Malaysia.